 Customer-managed Cloud KMS keys

 If you want to control encryption yourself, you can use customer-managed encryption keys (CMEK) for BigQuery.
-Instead of Google managing the key encryption keys that protect your data, you control and manage key encryption keys in Cloud KMS.
-This document provides details about this technique.
+Instead of Google owning and managing the key encryption keys that protect your data, you control and manage key encryption keys in Cloud KMS.
+This document provides details about manually creating Cloud KMS keys for BigQuery.

 Learn more about encryption options on Google Cloud.
 For specific information about CMEK, including its advantages and limitations, see Customer-managed encryption keys.